ritwikgarg/Shopify/README.md

 # Shopify
 A Myntra Clone I created to test my java and mysql skills.

 It is a desktop application developed using Java in Netbeans IDE using JDBC.
-MySQL has been linked as a database for storing data of accounts and purchases.
+MySQL has been linked as a database for storing the data of users and the purchases they have made.
 It provides a professional interface to browse and buy apparels.
 It boasts 10+ fashion brands and a wide range of 120+ apparels to choose from, all ranging between different gender and sizes.
 It has a cart to view your selected products and shipping system to save your address and card details.

 Screenshots: